Graduate Training Overview

 Postdoctoral Training Overview

 Student Counseling Services (SCS) at Connecticut College has a robust identify-focused postdoctoral training program which is comprised of two, two-year long postdoctoral positions.
-The LGBTQIA (not open at this time) and Multicultural (presently open) Counseling fellowships provide opportunities for early career professionals to hone and employ identity-focused skills and competencies to meeting the needs of emerging adults in a campus setting.
-These positions speak to the field of college mental health’s growing understanding of the implications of aspects of identity on psychological functioning, the impact of sociopolitical factors on well-being, and the ethical mandate for counselors to attend to all of the aforementioned in a skillful manner.
+The LGBTQIA (not open at this time) and Multicultural (presently open) Counseling fellowships provide opportunities for early-career professionals to hone and employ identity-focused skills and competencies to meeting the needs of emerging adults in a campus setting.
+These positions speak to the field of college mental health’s growing understanding of the implications of aspects of identity on psychological functioning, the impact of sociopolitical factors on well-being, and the ethical mandate for counselors to attend to all of the aforementioned skillfully.

 Accepting resumes until the position is filled.